-- 1. Support funding for After-School and Summer Programming, including lunch at the library to serve California's youth. - 2.
-Support legislation that funds literacy, career and other education programs for adults. - 3.
+- 1. Support funding for After-School and Summer Programming, including lunch at the library to serve California's youth. - Support legislation that funds literacy, career and other education programs for adults. - 3.
 Support legislation that provides adequate funding to support the initiatives of the California State Library and local library programs.

-RURAL BROADBAND INFRASTRUCTURE INVESTMENT
+RURAL BROADBAND AND CELLULAR INFRASTRUCTURE INVESTMENT

-High-speed broadband is essential to education, economic development, public safety, and a vibrant quality of life.
+High-speed broadband and cellular access is essential to education, economic development, public safety, and a vibrant quality of life.
 California libraries with broadband capability can connect millions of library cardholders in the State to access collective online library resources, including children's programs such as homework help and foreign language programs.
 Broadband access can attract high-tech businesses to the area that can create synergy with existing local businesses and help grow the economy.
-Broadband can connect local safety and law enforcement officials to better communicate, prepare and respond to natural disasters that may affect multiple jurisdictions, as well as state and federal agencies.
-Broadband can allow citizens and business to utilize online technologies more, leading to less travel on congested roadways.
+Broadband and cellular service can connect local safety and law enforcement officials to better communicate, prepare and respond to natural disasters that may affect multiple jurisdictions, as well as state and federal agencies.
+Broadband and cellular service can allow citizens and business to utilize online technologies more, leading to less travel on congested roadways.
 Bringing greater access to remote communities and supporting adoption of new technology should be a cornerstone of our national infrastructure policy and a chief element of rural economic development.